zaiisao/Documentation/en/Audio Broadcast/media_relay_apple.md

 # Co-host across Channels
 ## Introduction

-By co-hosting across channels, the Agora SDK relays the media streams of a host from one Live Broadcast channel (source channel) to other Live Broadcast channels (destination channels), for the following purposes:
+Co-hosting across channels refers to the process where the Agora SDK relays the media stream of a host from a live-broadcast channel (source channel) to a maximum of four live-broadcast channels (destination channels).
+It has the following benefits:

 - All hosts in the relay channels can see and hear each other.
-- All the audience in the relay channels can see and hear all the hosts.
+- The audiences in the relay channels can see and hear all hosts.

 Co-hosting across channels applies to scenarios such as online singing contests, where hosts of different channels interact with each other.